ROCm/HIP/docs/reference/kernel_language.md

   - Executed on the host
   - Called from the host

 `__host__` can combine with `__device__`, in which case the function compiles for both the host and device.
-These functions cannot use the HIP grid coordinate functions (for example, "threadIdx.x").
+These functions cannot use the HIP grid coordinate functions (for example, `threadIdx.x`).
 A possible workaround is to pass the necessary coordinate info as an argument to the function.

 `__host__` cannot combine with `__global__`.